About This Park

-The lake is stocked each spring for trout fishing, but bass, catfish and bluegill can also be caught.
-All fishers under the age of 15 are welcome and don’t need a West Virginia state fishing license, but must be accompanied by a licensed adult.
-Fishers 15 and older need to obtain proper license and stamps before fishing at Cacapon.
+There are two small lakes for fishing at Cacapon Resort State Park.
+Trout are stocked each spring, but bass, catfish and bluegill can also be caught.
+All anglers under the age of 15 are welcome and don’t need a West Virginia state fishing license, but must be accompanied by a licensed adult.
+Anglers 15 and older need to obtain proper license and stamps before fishing at Cacapon.

 Your dream of finding buried treasure can finally become a reality at Cacapon!
 The park is packed with nine hidden geocaches.
 Bring some great friends and your smartphone with GPS and starting hunting for that treasure.